patild15/Central-logging/README.md

 Database can be seen at:
 http://localhost:8080/h2/

 db_url=jdbc:h2:./db/centralLogging

-API to fetch logs from database can be accessed at http://localhost:8080/log/service-client?logType={log_type}
+API to fetch logs from database can be accessed at:

+http://localhost:8080/log/service-client?logType={log_type}